Madly @Regent Street Cinema

 15

-Donne di Mafia 2025 @The Garden Cinema
+Donne di mafia (5th edition) @The Garden Cinema

-The Mafia women mini film festival is a collaborative project between CinemaItaliaUK and Professor Felia Allum (University of Bath) with sponsorship from Jacobacci Avvocati, Turin.
+The mafia women mini film festival is a collaborative project between CinemaItaliaUK and Professor Felia Allum (University of Bath) with sponsorship from Jacobacci Avvocati, Turin.
 The aim of this mini film festival has been to shine a light on the gendered nature of mafias, to challenge the traditional narratives that portray women as minor, secondary and insignificant characters and to shift thinking away from the neutral-male centric perspective to one that sees and considers women as having their own agency independent of men.
+The first edition took place online during Covid in 2020 and this year will be the festival’s 5th edition and the last one for some time.
+During the 5 years, 17 mafia films & documentaries will have been shown following Giovanni Falcone’s wise words: ‘silence is the mafia’s greatest ally, and courage is its greatest enemy’.

 15:30 - The Judge and the Mafia Boss (Il Giudice e il Boss)